karrivinay54/karrivinay54/README.md

 </h3>

 <p align="center">
-I enjoy building practical software that solves real problems—from console applications in C++ to machine learning projects and embedded systems.
+I enjoy building practical software—from C++ console applications to machine learning and embedded systems.
 I'm constantly learning, experimenting, and improving one project at a time.
 </p>

 ---

-## 👨‍💻 About Me
+##  About Me

 - 🎓 B.Tech in Electronics & Communication Engineering at **RGUKT IIIT Nuzvid**
 - 💻 Interested in **C++, Python, Machine Learning, and Embedded Systems**
 - 🌱 Currently improving my skills in **Data Structures, Machine Learning, and Software Development**
-- 🚀 I enjoy turning ideas into complete, well-documented projects
+-  I enjoy turning ideas into complete, well-documented projects
-- 📚 Always learning something new and building along the way
+-  Always learning something new and building along the way

 ---